remingtonsexton/BADASS2/README.md

 | 62 |              stel_vel |     97.768555 |     3.329233 |     2.168582 |   0.0 |
 | 63 |                z_best |      0.055001 |     0.000012 |     0.000008 |   0.0 |

-## Autocorrelation Time and Tolerance History
+## Autocorrelation Time & Tolerance History

 BADASS will output the full history of parameter autocorrelation times and tolerances for every `write_iter` iterations.
 This is done for post-fit analysis to assess how individual parameters behave as MCMC walkers converge on a solution.
 Parameter autocorrelation times and tolerances are stored as arrays in a dictionary, which is saved as a numpy `.npy` file named `autocorr_dict.npy', which can be accessed using the `numpy.load()' function: